Corporate Adviser

 Share on FacebookShare on TwitterShare on LinkedInShare on Pinterest

-The insurer also confirmed that growth in its workplace pensions business means it now has 5m workplace pension members, generating regular contributions of £1bn a month.
+The insurer said it had won a record 544 new schemes over the past 12 months, meaning it now had 5m workplace pension members, generating regular contributions of £1bn a month.

 In the results presentation, Aviva identified wealth as a “highly attractive growth opportunity”, particularly with nine in 10 eligible UK employees now saving into a workplace pension.